northamerican/la-well-pietonne/src/pages/questions-reponses/QATextEn.md

 ## Isn't Montreal too cold for a pedestrian street?

 Montreal may be cold, but we still invest in our parks, sporting fields, benches, and other outdoor amenities that are less ideal in the winter.
-Cold winter days are simply a fact of life even for those who have the financial privilege of shovelling their car out of a snow bank.
+Cold winter days are simply a fact of life even for those who have the privilege of shovelling their car out of a snow bank.

 A survey conducted by the city of Montreal reveals that our existing habits are compatible with a pedestrian street - there is [little change in modes of commute to Place Wellington in the summer vs the winter](https://www.realisonsmtl.ca/3113/widgets/15839/documents/10936) (13% vs 20% by car for each season respectively).

-Cold climate living predates the automobile by thousands of years and to this day some of the most renowned pedestrian streets in America and around the world are in climates colder, snowier, rainier, and gloomier than ours.
+Some of the most renowned permanent pedestrian streets in America and Europe are in climates colder, snowier, rainier, and gloomier than ours.

 <figure>
   <img src="/img/q-and-a/church-st-burlington.jpg" alt="Person walking their dog down the middle of a snowy Church street.
 The street is lined with trees lit up with Christmas lights." />